The Employment Law Review: Employment Issues in Cross-Border M&A Transactions

 A key issue in any merger or acquisition transaction is whether and how the employees of the affected business will transfer to the new owner.

 As indicated above, typically, in stock transactions, this is a fairly straightforward process – the acquirer merely steps into the shoes of the seller.
-Employment contracts remain in place and the employment of the target employees is continuous, so terms and conditions of employment remain unchanged.
+Employment contracts remain in place and the employment of the target employees is continuous, so the terms and conditions of employment remain unchanged.
 However, it is necessary to consider the implications of separation of the target companies from the selling parent, particularly if benefit plans such as retirement savings, health and welfare plans or stock plans were maintained at the parent level.
 It is also important to consider whether post-close transition plans include modifying terms and conditions of employment.
 Many US-based employers are surprised to learn that, outside the United States, they often will not be able to make changes to existing employment terms without employee consent.

 Asset transactions, however, present a more technically complicated situation and different countries have very different mechanisms for employee transfers in these transactions.

 Some jurisdictions have business transfer laws that operate automatically to transfer employees of a sold business from the seller to the buyer (or at least to allow the automatic transfer of employees from seller to buyer).
 These laws exist throughout the European Union, for example, pursuant to the EU Directive on Transfers of Undertakings, and in certain non-European jurisdictions throughout Asia and the Americas, including Brazil, Colombia, Singapore and South Korea.
 Where these types of laws are present, a fact-specific inquiry is required to determine whether the proposed transaction amounts to a 'business transfer' under the law.
-While the standards vary between jurisdictions, in general, a business transfer will be deemed to have occurred when an independent business unit is transferred and the activities of that unit continue with the buyer.
+Although the standards vary between jurisdictions, in general, a business transfer will be deemed to have occurred when an independent business unit is transferred and the activities of that unit continue with the buyer.
 It is also necessary to assess which employees will transfer.
 Typically, this inquiry is straightforward with regard to employees who work exclusively for the transferred business, but can be more complicated with regard to employees who support both transferred and non-transferred businesses, particularly employees in shared services roles.
 Different jurisdictions have different standards for addressing whether these employees transfer automatically or would need to consent to transfer.
 Finally, in certain countries, such as South Korea and Germany, employees transfer automatically but have the right to object to the transfer.

 In contrast, in other jurisdictions, including Australia, Bahrain, China, Hong Kong, Indonesia, Japan and the United Arab Emirates, employees do not transfer automatically.
 Instead, the buyer and seller determine which employees they wish to have transferred in the deal and those employees must consent to the transfer (often by agreeing to a mutual termination of their employment with the seller and accepting new employment with the buyer).
 However, even this seemingly simple approach can raise complex issues.
-If transferring employees are important to the business, for example, the acquiring company must consider, usually in consultation with the seller, what sort of package should be offered to induce those employees to consent to transfer to the buyer.
-Usually this involves, at a minimum, replication of all existing terms and conditions of employment and recognition of years of service with the buyer for all purposes (including benefits eligibility, vacation entitlement and severance payout).
+If the transferring employees are important to the business, for example, the acquiring company must consider, usually in consultation with the seller, what sort of package should be offered to induce those employees to consent to transfer to the buyer.
+Usually this involves, at a minimum, replication of all existing terms and conditions of employment and recognition of years of service for all purposes (including benefits eligibility, vacation entitlement and severance payout).
 In some jurisdictions, such as Hong Kong, this arrangement ensures continuity of employment for statutory protection purposes.
 Retention bonuses or other sweeteners are also frequently considered in these situations.
 It is also necessary to consider what will happen to employees who refuse to transfer to the buyer.
 For example, will the seller be able to redeploy them in other areas of its business?
 If not, will it be possible to make them redundant and, if so, at what cost?
 Will the buyer share in those costs?
 In some countries, severance is not owed if an employee refuses to transfer to a buyer offering identical terms and conditions of employment and recognition of years of service, so this also should be considered.
 The buyer should consider the fact that in some jurisdictions, such as Australia, applicable collective agreements may, by operation of law, transfer to and become binding on the buyer and the transferring employees.

 Finally, in some jurisdictions, such as The Bahamas, employees may not transfer by operation of law, at least under certain circumstances, but an employer can agree to assign or transfer employees to a new employer without the employees' consent.
 Typically, these transfers would require the terms and conditions of employment and recognition of years of service to be maintained, though these rules may vary to some degree by jurisdiction.